-Gazprom was appointed by the Russian Government as the Eastern Gas Program execution coordinator.
+Gazprom is the Eastern Gas Program coordinator.

 Sakhalin III project

-Exploratory drilling in Yuzhno-Kirinskoye field
+Exploratory drilling at Yuzhno-Kirinskoye field